score-json/json/TSF/trustable/assumptions-of-use/AOU-25.md

 normative: true
 ---

-The standard library is trustable.
+The behaviour of the C++ standard library is known, verified and validated.